 The crux of the ISO/AMT problem is that losses on the sale of stock received upon the exercise of an ISO do not offset phantom gains previously recognized on the exercise of the ISO.
 The complexity of the AMT also obscures the tax treatment of ISOs and sets a trap for the unwary.
 This situation is compounded by the fact that the ISO/AMT problem is counterintuitive and at odds with the purpose of the AMT and the ISO rules as commonly understood by the public.
 The AMT was originally aimed at the very wealthy who received the bulk of their income from capital gains rather than from services.
-Employees without sufficient capital gains to offset the AMT losses on the sale of their ISO stock who are subject to the ISO/AMT problem, by definition, get the bulk of their income from personal services rather than from capital gain.
+Employees without sufficient capital gains to offset the AMT losses on the sale of their income from personal services rather than from capital gain.
 Thus, the purpose of the AMT is not served in connection with ISO exercises by employees who receive most, if not all, of their income from services and, thus, are unable to use their AMT capital losses or AMT credits rapidly.

-7 S. Rep. No. 552, 91st Cong., 1st Sess., 1969 U.S.C.C.A.N.
+&lt;sup>7 S. Rep. No. 552, 91st Cong., 1st Sess., 1969 U.S.C.C.A.N.
 2027, 2143 (noting that reason for enacting the AMT was to correct the problem that "In general, high-income individuals, who get the bulk of their income from personal services, are taxed at high rates.
 On the other hand, those who get the bulk of their income from such sources as capital gains or who can benefit from accelerated depreciation on real estate pay relatively low rates of tax.").